Allen Aylett

-Allen James Aylett OBE (24 April 1934 – 16 September 2022) was an Australian rules football player and administrator.
-He was the chairman/president of the North Melbourne Football Club from 1971 to 1976, and then again from 2001 to 2005.
-In between, he had been the chairman of the then Victorian Football League (VFL) from 1977 to 1984.
-Aylett worked as a dentist throughout his career and into his eighties.
+Allen James Aylett OBE (24 April 1934 – 16 September 2022) was an Australian rules football player and administrator, best known for his administrator career for which he was inducted into the Sport Australia Hall of Fame in 2006.
+As chairman of the then Victorian Football League (VFL) from 1977 to 1984 he oversaw the competition's first expansion outside Victoria into the Sydney market with the establishment of the Sydney Swans, ultimately paving the way for it to become a national competition.

 Early life

 Aylett was born in Melbourne on 24 April 1934.
 He attended University High School in his hometown.
 He made his debut for North Melbourne at the age of 17 while he was still in secondary school, a rare feat at the time.

 Playing career

 It was as an Australian rules football rover that Aylett first made his mark.
 He played 220 games and kicked 311 goals, in a career spanning 1952–1964.
 He won North Melbourne's best and fairest award from 1958 to 1960, was All-Australian in 1958 and 1961, won the Tassie Medal in 1958 (the first player from Victoria to win), won the Simpson Medal in 1960, and was captain of his side from 1961 to 1964.
 He was selected in the North Melbourne Football Club's Team of the Century.

 Aylett also had a brief cricketing career that he never fully pursued due to his interest in Australian rules football.
 He played as a batsman in 11 first-class matches in the 1950s for domestic cricket side Victoria but was not successful, finishing with a batting average of just 16.
 He played district cricket for Carlton (two seasons) and University (six seasons), averaging 27.